input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 which is technically a common $ElGamalDec$ algorithm described in [appendix B](#b-lifted-elgamal-encryptiondecryption).
 It takes as an input the following:

-* $sk$ - an election private key holded by voting committee.
+* $sk$ - an election private key held by voting committee.
 * $er_i$ - an encrypted tally result for the specific voting option defined for a proposal.

 It produces a decrypted tally result for the voting option of a proposal.